bermarte/js-quiz/planning/development-strategy.md

 **As a user I want to see the home page when I load the page**

-By accessing the website, I have a home page where I have a list of questions and a button to start the quiz
+By accessing the web page, I see a welcome message and button to start the quiz

-- This user story is developed on branch `master`.
+- This user story is developed on branch `welcome`.

-### Task D
-create HTML and CSS
+- [ ] create the HTML and the CSS
-### Task E
-add list of questions
-### Task F
-add start button
+- [ ] add the start button

 ---

 ## 2. Begin the Quiz